r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Oh, please don't worry about us, Gerda.
 Let me help you clean up.

 **Gerda:**
-No, no, Lady Mash, you and {(M) Lord /(F) Lady} Fujimaru should relax.
+No, no, Lady Mash, you and [♂ Lord /♀ Lady] Fujimaru should relax.
 That's what guests are supposed to do.

 **Gerda:**
 I remember hearing that in one of our legends.
 You know, it's amazing...